lyft/clutch/docs/blog/2021-06-16-tailor-your-slack-audit-sink-messages.md

 json.Unmarshal(respJSON, &responseMetadata)
 ```

-API request/response messages can be complex types, so we unmarshaled the metadata into a map[string]interface{}.
+API request/response messages can be complex types, so we unmarshaled the metadata into a `map[string]interface{}`.
 This form can be used with many other packages and in particular we wanted to support any of the Golang template [functions](https://golang.org/pkg/text/template/#hdr-Functions) (and make it easy for contributors to enable template helpers like [Sprig](http://masterminds.github.io/sprig/)) so that users can easily retrieve the metadata for their custom Slack audits.

 ```go
 return &auditTemplateData{